 Why Should You Use an RCD?

 Ideally, it would be best to use this type of breaker to prevent accidental fires and electrocution.
-Any current going through a person more significant than 30 mA can drive the heart into ventricular fibrillation (or throwing the heart's rhythm off)—the most common cause of death through electric shock.
+Any current going through a person more significant than 30 mA can drive the heart into ventricular fibrillation (or throwing the heart’s rhythm off)—the most common cause of death through electric shock.
 An RCD stops the current within 25 to 40 milliseconds before an electric shock could occur.
+RCDs are especially important in situations where there is a risk of direct contact with live electrical parts, as they provide critical protection in these scenarios.

 What Is an RCBO?